 We calculated the linear distance (hereafter segment displacement) between the start and end positions of a segment (D, Fig. 2).
 Next, we computed the actual distance moved along each segment dij (hereafter, segment distance d) as the sum of the steplengths (x=0x=nvxij, Fig. 2), i.e., the cumulative distances between successive points along a segment (ptxij to ptx+1ij).
 We also calculated the time difference between the start and end positions of a segment as the segment duration.
 To standardise segments of different durations, we calculated the proportion of the segment completed at each position along the segment, such that the segment start (pt0 in Fig. 2) had a value of 0, and the segment end (ptn in Fig. 2) had a value of 1.
 We characterised the distance to water, collar temperature, and elephant speed at each position in relation to the proportion of the segment traversed.

 We then used a segmentation and clustering method that identifies stationary phases in a time series (Picard et al., 2007) to classify positions in each segment based on the change in distance to water at that position in the segment (see dw1 and dw2, Fig. 2).
 The algorithm clustered segments into three classes of behavioural states: (1) Movement away from water, represented by successive positive values of change in distance to water dw; (2) no change in position relative to a water source, which was expected to be represented by low variance in values of dw; and, (3) movement towards water, which would be represented by successively decreasing distances to water, and thus consistent negative values of dw.
 The minimum length criteria required for determining each behavioral state was 5 GPS positions (2.5 hours for data collected at 30-minute intervals).
 We removed segments of over 120 hour duration from further consideration as these may represent trips to water sources that are unmapped or ephemeral (n = 26,347, 9.3% of data away from water).
 Each of the three behavioural states described above could recur in a segment so long as the minimum length criterion was met, and the total number of state changes was 4 or fewer (5 possible phases overall; minimum segment duration required = 25 positions or 12.5 hours; maximum allowed duration = 120 hours).
 We identified a total of 2,835 segments, comprising of 137,106 positions (~ 48% of the raw data) that met the duration criteria required by the stationary-phase based clustering algorithm.
 From these, we identified points where the behavioural state changed from state 2 (no change relative to water) to state 3 (movement towards water).
-We used to determine whether collar temperature and season influenced when elephants begin to move towards water (i.e. “start seeking water”, as defined by a state change from 2 to 3), with elephant identity as a random effect.
+We used a LMM to determine whether collar temperature and season influenced when elephants begin to move towards water (i.e. “start seeking water”, as defined by a state change from 2 to 3), with elephant identity as a random effect.

-We used the R statistical environment (R Core Team, 2017) for all analyses, and, specifically, the lme4, mgcv, segclust2d, move, and sf packages to implement , GAMM, stationary phase classification, and general movement and spatial data analyses respectively (Bates et al., 2015; Kranstauber and Smolla, 2016; Patin et al., 2018; Pebesma, 2018; Wood, 2013).
+We used the R statistical environment (R Core Team, 2017) for all analyses, and, specifically, the lme4, mgcv, segclust2d, move, and sf packages to implement LMM, GAMM, stationary phase classification, and general movement and spatial data analyses respectively (Bates et al., 2015; Kranstauber and Smolla, 2016; Patin et al., 2018; Pebesma, 2018; Wood, 2013).
 Fig. 1 was generated in QGIS 3.2 (QGIS Development Team, 2018), Fig. 2 was generated in Inkscape 0.92.3, and the remaining figures were generated in R.

 Ethical statement